 Whether you prefer black chia seeds (which are very commonly available in stores) or white ones (which may blend into food a little more easily), they are a nutritious food for babies.
 The seed can be offered from an early age, soon after babies start solids.

 Because of how much fiber they contain, start with a smaller amount at a time to allow baby’s system to adjust.
 And don’t feel like you need to offer them daily.
-Instead, consider them a healthy fat and fiber source to keep in the mix.
+Instead, consider them a healthy fat food and fiber source to keep in the mix.

 chia-pudding-in-gray-bowl-with-strawberries